 Taking them pre-workout should help to boost performance, while supplementing with BCAAs after a workout helps to lower stress-related cortisol which destroys muscle.
 USN Hyperbolic Mass contains 6.5g of BCAAs in total.

 Leucine in particular is proven to stimulate protein synthesis, helping to preserve and encourage muscle growth.
 At least 3g of leucine is needed to be effective (says Men’s Health).
 USN Hyperbolic Mass includes 3.1g of leucine.
 It also contains 1.7g Isoleucine, 1.7g valine.

 USN Hyperbolic Mass contains a generous 6.5g of glutamine, a ‘buzz’ ingredient for muscle gain.
 Fans will tell you that glutamine helps to build lean muscle and aids with post-exercise recovery, BUT Examine.com isn’t so sure.
 It states that the only proven research on muscle gain as a result of glutamine supplementation has been seen on people suffering from muscle wasting disease or trauma.
 It has yet to be proven effective for healthy people.

 HMB – β-Hydroxy β-Methylbutyrate

-USN Hyperbolic Mass also contains HMB — β-Hydroxy β-Methylbutyrate – which is a metabolite of leucine and according to Examine.com seems to be more potent on a gram by gram basis at aiding muscle retention (reducing the rate of muscle breakdown) than leucine is.
+USN Hyperbolic Mass also contains HMB — β-Hydroxy β-Methylbutyrate – which is a metabolite of leucine and is more potent on a gram by gram basis at aiding muscle retention (reducing the rate of muscle breakdown) than leucine is.
 The latter, however, is more effective at encouraging protein synthesis and thereby increasing muscle mass.

 Human studies of HMB have so far focused more on its ability to promote muscle growth and results suggest that, like glutamine, it may be more effective for people with muscle atrophy than healthy people.